-- SD Card, Class 10, at least 4GB in size, 8GB recommended (2.5GiB used by software, the rest for Media storage).
+- SD Card (known branding), Class 10, at least 4GB in size, 8GB recommended (3.5GB used by software, the rest for Media storage)

 - You probably need a case for the Raspberry Pi.
 Any plastic case will do.
-Metal cases are fine and provide better heat dissipation, but it may interfere with the onboard WiFi reception.
+Metal cases are fine and provide better heat dissipation.

-- You will need an HDMI screen, which can be any TV or PC monitor with an HDMI input.
-This is not required to build the player, but I guess that you will need it to actually see something, right?
+- You will need an HDMI screen, any TV or PC monitor with an HDMI input.
+This is not required to build the player, but I guess you will need it actually to see something, right?

 - To register and use a Player, you also need Internet access.
 So, make sure you have an Internet connection available.